pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 1.  go to compute -> instances.
 Click "create a snapshot" in the dropdown menu for your instance.
 Name it something unique
 2. Delete your instance
 3.  now redo task-2.
-Can you still find your file using `ls` in the terminal? what about your docker image?
+Can you still find your file using `ls` in the terminal? what about docker? can you still run `sudo docker run hello-world`?
 Now delete this instance.
 4.  redo task-2 with one difference; under SOURCE you should select Image in the SELECT BOOT SOURCE menu.
 Now you should be able to see the snap-shot you made available for selection.
 Load it into the instance.
 Then finish creating the instance.
 Can you find your file now?
-What the Jupyter docker image?
+What about docker?

 This guide was adapted from the technical manual found on https://github.com/SNICScienceCloud/technical-training/tree/master/introduction-to-ssc#readme